Most In Demand Occupations In Austria

 Some of the main work permits that non-EU citizens may need in Austria are the following:

-A Red-White-Red Card is a work permit and residence permit that allows holders to stay and work in Austria for up to two years.
-Everyone is not eligible for this visa since it’s issued to highly qualified individuals from other countries who wish to work in Austria.
-The eligibility criteria for this permit are measured based on a points system.
-The system scores personal details such as language skills, professional achievements, age, and work experience.
+Red-White-Red Card: This is a combined work and residence permit that allows foreign professionals to live and work in Austria for up to two years.
+It is meant for highly qualified individuals and is based on a points system that considers factors like language skills, education, work experience, and age.

 Requirements of Austria work visa